tersesystems/echopraxia/README.md

 Script Conditions lets you tie your conditions to scripts that you can change and re-evaluate at runtime.

 The security concerns surrounding Groovy or Javascript make them unsuitable in a logging environment.
 Fortunately, Echopraxia provides a [Tweakflow](https://twineworks.github.io/tweakflow) script integration that lets you evaluate logging statements **safely**.
+Tweakflow comes with a [VS Code integration](https://marketplace.visualstudio.com/items?itemName=twineworks.tweakflow), a [reference guide](https://twineworks.github.io/tweakflow/reference.html), and a [standard library](https://twineworks.github.io/tweakflow/modules/std.html) that contains useful regular expression and date manipulation logic.

 Because Scripting has a dependency on Tweakflow, it is broken out into a distinct library that you must add to your build.